Including Cryptocurrency in Your Estate Plan

 However, the trust will still need access to (or possession of) the private key.
 This raises similar concerns to any crypto Will you may have prepared.
 The use of a revocable trust does help to avoid some of the questions surrounding the authority of the person in possession of the private key to access your bitcoin after you pass away in order to administer the trust

 At Harrison Estate Law, we don’t shy away from the complicated estate planning issues surrounding Bitcoin and other types of cryptocurrency.
 We ensure all our estate plans, including Wills and trusts, account for our clients’ digital assets, and make sure they will be well-managed after the person’s death.
 We are happy to help you set up a new cryptocurrency estate plan or update your existing plan to account for your digital currency.
 Please contact us online or via email or call 352-559-9828 to schedule a free consultation.
-If you don’t live close to Gainesville, we are happy to set up a phone or Skype call.
+If you don’t live close to Gainesville, we are happy to set up a phone or Zoom call.